SteSeg/openmc_fusion_benchmarks/docs/specifications/overview.md

 The **OpenMC Fusion Benchmarks (OFB)** project uses a structured, YAML-based specification format to define every component of a radiation transport benchmark.
 This approach ensures **clarity, reproducibility, and automation** in defining, running, and analyzing benchmarks.

 Each benchmark is defined by a `specifications.yaml` file that is **validated against a strict schema (`benchmark_schema.yaml`)** to enforce consistency and completeness across the benchmark suite.
+We define a benchmark _specifications_ as:

+> The minimum amount of technical data necessary to unambiguously model a benchmark and collect standardized results

 ---